Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 net.stop()
 ```

-As you can see, the mid-level API is a bit simpler because it doesn't require creation of a topology class.
-The low-level and mid-level APIs are flexible and powerful, but may be less convenient to reuse compared to the high-level `Topo` API.
+As you can see, the mid-level API is actually the simplest and most concise for this example, because it doesn't require creation of a topology class.
+The low-level and mid-level APIs are flexible and powerful, but may be less convenient to reuse compared to the high-level `Topo` API and its topology templates.

 Note also that in Mininet versions before 2.2.0 the high-level `Topo` doesn't support multiple links between nodes, but the lower level APIs do.
 Currently `Topo` also doesn't concern itself with which switches are controlled by which controllers (you can use a custom `Switch` subclass to do this, as described above.)
 With the mid-level and low-level APIs, you can manually start the switches if desired, passing the appropriate list of controllers to each switch.